bright/new-www/content/members/ula-stankiewicz.md

 published: true
 title: Meet Ula
 ---
-People-centered, positive and scrutinous.
-Ula is a philologist and social media enthusiast.
-She believes in success through self-developing, hard work and dedication.
-After hours English teacher, bike addict and amateur chocolate taster.
+An infinite learner, continuous feedback propagator, HR aficionado and marketing enthusiast.
+Employer branding, IT recruitment and internal communication are subjects that hold a special place in her heart together with social media area.
+She loves working with people and changing their life for the better.
+The healthier, happier and more independent her team is, the bigger feeling of accomplishment she has.
+After hours amateur photographer, cyclist and psychology freak.

 Join Ula!
 [Check our career opportunities](/career).